codeclinic/wp-spamfree/trunk/readme.txt

 == Installation ==
 1. After downloading, unzip file and upload the enclosed `wp-spamfree` directory to your WordPress plugins directory: `/wp-content/plugins/`.

-2. Open `wp-comments-post.php` in the root directory of your WordPress install.
-Near the beginning of the file and immediately after the line with `nocache_headers();` (located somewhere in the first few lines of code), add this single line to your code: `include(dirname(__FILE__)."/wp-content/plugins/wp-spamfree/inc-commentvalidation.php");`

-3. As always, **activate** the plugin on your WordPress plugins page.
+2. As always, **activate** the plugin on your WordPress plugins page. e
 You're done!
 Sit back and see what it feels like to live without comment spam!

-**Note:** Each time you upgrade WordPress, be sure to repeat step #2 after the update, as it will have overwritten your changes to `wp-comments-post.php`.

 = Upgrading from Version 1.0 =
 Simply undo any edits you made to your `header.php` and `wp-comments-post.php` files when installing Version 1.0.
 Then install the most recent version!

 = For Best Results =
-This plugin is design to stop automated comment spam (which accounts for over 90% of comment spam), but it doesn't stop human comment spam.
+WP-SpamFree was created specifically to stop automated comment spam (which accounts for over 90% of comment spam), not human comment spam, trackback spam or pingback spam.
+Akismet is able to recognize the latter three fairly well, so instead of re-inventing the wheel, we recommend using the two plugins in tandem.
 As other experts will tell you, the most effective strategy for blocking spam involves applying a variety of techniques.
 For best results, enable comment moderation, coupled with the Akismet (or equivalent) plugin.

 == Other Notes ==